Reading Time: 10 minutes

 This is a historic district in San Diego.
 It is also one of the main regions where tourists visit when they come to town.
 People who enjoy a nightclub scene and a lively bar find it to be a great spot.
 There are plenty of fantastic restaurants in the Gaslamp Quarter and life here is never boring.

-It is one of California’s military cities.
-It is located 38 miles north of San Diego and is best known for accommodating the marines.
+A Californian military city located 38 miles north of San Diego and is best known for accommodating the marines.
 It also has great beaches and a spectacular restaurant scene.
 Oceanside serves as one of the stops for the Amtrak Pacific Surfliner line.
 This allows the locals to tour and explore the area without worrying about gas or traffic.

 - La Jolla